-One of the best things to do in Halifax is actually get in a car and explore more of Nova Scotia!
-There are some incredible day trips from Halifax from fishing villages to lighthouses to the home of the highest tides in the world!
+One of the best ways to do all the great things to do in Halifax is by tour.
+Another is to is actually get in a car and explore more of Nova Scotia!
+There are some incredible tours of Halifax and day trips from Halifax from fishing villages to lighthouses to the home of the highest tides in the world!

 Bay of Fundy

 The Bay of Fundy is home to the world’s highest tides located between both Nova Scotia and New Brunswick and just over an hour drive from Halifax making it a perfect day trip.
 The Bay of Fundy is also one of the seven natural wonders of North America and a popular bucketlist item for many people.

 We recommend checking out Burntcoat Head Park where the highest tides in the world ever recorded was from here at 56.7 feet.

 While you’ll need to stay a half of a day to actually see the full swing of the tides you can visit during low tide and walk on the ocean floor.
 Every 13 hours 160 billion tons of water flow daily in and out of the bay.

 Be aware that you won’t be permitted to walk on the ocean floor anytime outside the summer months as its too dangerous.
 However, even if you do visit in the off-season months you can enjoy the old lighthouse on the property and view the Bay of Fundy from above.

 You can easily enjoy some time here, just be aware that in order to see a dramatic change in the tides you’ll have to stay for hours.

 Lunenburg is just a one hour drive from the city and what to do in Halifax if you want to see a beautiful fishing town straight out of a postcard and UNESCO World Heritage Site.